THREE INTERMEZZI FOR PIANO, OP. 117

 varied in several ways.
 It is marked “Più lento,”

 before.
 The left-hand arpeggios add another note for fuller

 harmony.
-The very low bass notes do not reiterate C-sharp.
-The right-hand
+The very low bass notes do not reiterate

-is almost symbolic.
 The cadence is essentially the same as it was before.

 END OF SET